kumavale/sisterm/README.md

 ## Installation
 Once you have it set up, a simple `make && sudo make install` will compile sisterm and install it into `/usr/local/bin`.
-After that `cp sist.conf.example $HOME/sist.conf`.
+After that `cp sist.conf $HOME/sist.conf` or copy the configuration file (`sist.conf`) from my [Gist](https://gist.github.com/yorimoi/bbadf8e9ac47a478d00f532e15c7c7bf) to your home directory.

 ## Uninstall
 `sudo make uninstall` after remove this directory
+And remove `sist.conf` in HOME directory

 ## Customizing